 Poor matching of learning objectives to assessment will also impact learners’ motivation.
 If learners have been told that they will need to analyse something, but the assessment asks them to just recall information, or vice versa, this could be a frustrating and demotivating experience.

-Matching the expectations set by learning objectives will increase the validity of your eLearning module and assessment.
-Make sure you are testing what is supposed to be tested!
+When you match the expectations set by learning objectives, you increase the validity of your eLearning module and assessment.
+So, make sure you are testing what is supposed to be tested!

 Should you score eLearning assessments?

 The decision whether to score an eLearning assessment or not will very much depend on the learners and purpose of the eLearning content you are creating.
 Here are some general points to consider:

 - Most learners are interested in knowing how well they did in an assessment.